joncampbell29/lrc/README.md

 ---

 ## Simulation Results
 For the simulation I simulated 1 million games for a different number of players involved.
+For each sim, each player started with 3 tokens/dollars.

 ### Metrics:
 - **Win Percentages**: The likelihood of each player winning, based on their position (player 0 acts first).